robertszafa/MazeSolver/README.md

 ## About
 A maze solver written in Java.
 The goal of this project was to implement various search algorithms.
-For now, this are A*, Breadth First Search and Depth First Search.
+For now they include: A*, Breadth First Search and Depth First Search.<br>
 I will try to implement more algorithms in the future.<br>

 ## How to run
 ### Compile